 - 4.4.1 The date, time and location of Regular Meetings of the City Council shall be established by resolution.
-At 11:00 p.m. at each meeting, the City Council will determine which of the remaining agenda items can be considered and acted upon at that meeting and will continue all other agenda items to a future meeting. - 4.4.2 At all meetings of the City Council, a majority of the Council members shall constitute a quorum for the transaction of business.
-In the event less than a quorum of the City Council is present, the City Clerk shall adjourn the meeting (which may include adjourning to an Adjourned Regular Meeting), post a Notice of Adjournment, and prepare minutes that reflect that the meeting was adjourned due to lack of a quorum. - 4.4.3 The City Clerk, or Mayor, shall announce an agenda item before discussion on that item commences. - 4.4.4 Each person desiring to address the Council is requested to submit to the City Clerk a speaker form.
+At 11:00 p.m. at each meeting, the City Council, by majority vote, will determine whether to continue the meeting or adjourn. - 4.4.2 At all meetings of the City Council, a majority of the Council members shall constitute a quorum for the transaction of business.
+In the event less than a quorum of the City Council is present, the City Clerk shall adjourn the meeting (which may include adjourning to an Adjourned Regular Meeting), post a Notice of Adjournment, and prepare minutes that reflect that the meeting was adjourned due to lack of a quorum.

+- 4.4.3 The City Clerk, or Mayor, shall announce an agenda item before discussion on that item commences. - 4.4.4 Each person desiring to address the Council is requested to submit to the City Clerk a speaker form.
 After being called upon by the Mayor, the speaker may proceed to the podium.
 The speaker may state for the record his/her name and city of residence, but shall not be required to do so.

-Unless additional time is granted by the Mayor (unless overruled by a majority vote of Councilmembers present), the speaker shall limit his/her remarks toMembers of the public may speak for three (3) minutes. and project applicants and appellants (including members of an applicant's or appellant's project presentation team, when applicable) shall limit their remarks tomay speak for a combined total of ten (10) minutes, unless on agenda items.
-At Council's request where Council is acting in a fact-finding or hearing capacity, the Mayor may grant additional time is granted by the Mayor-(unless overruled by a majority vote-of Councilmembers present). to speakers on agenda items.
+Members of the public may speak for three (3) minutes and project applicants and appellants (including members of an applicant's or appellant's project presentation team, when applicable) may speak for a combined total of ten (10) minutes on agenda items.
+At Council's request where Council is acting in a fact-finding or hearing capacity, the Mayor may grant additional time (unless overruled by a majority of Councilmembers present) to speakers on agenda items.